MyThemeShopTeam/WP-Review/readme.txt

 = v3.2.4 (Oct 1, 2014) =
 * Fixed text from review box appearing in widgets
-* Fixed PHP notice on reviews with only total rating and no criteria
+* Fixed PHP notice on reviews with the only total rating and no criteria

 = v3.2.3 (Sept 24, 2014) =
 * Added version number to wp_enqueue_ functions
 * Added filter to remove banner from options page

 = v3.2.2 (Sept 12, 2014) =
-* Fixed Stars were not appearing in Tabbed widget.
+* Fixed Stars were not appearing in Tabbed Widget.

 = v3.2.1 (Sept 11, 2014) =
 * Fixed error appearing when plugin settings weren't saved.